AplaProject/apla-docs-en/introduction/script.rst

 ------------------------------
 This contract creates a new contract in the current ecosystem.
 Parameters:

-* *Value string* - text of the contract or contracts,
+* *Value string* - text of the contract,there should be only one contract on the upper level,
 * *Conditions string* - contract change conditions,
 * *Wallet string "optional"* - identifier of user's id where contract should be tied,
 * *TokenEcosystem int "optional"* - identifier of the ecosystem, which currency will be used for transactions when the contract is activated.